Login

 Follow these steps to adjust track tension:

-• Let the machine roll to a stop.
+• Slowly move the machine forward to stop.

-• A track link must be centered over the carrier roller.
+• Center a track link over the carrier roller.

-• Put a straight edge over the track from the carrier roller to the idler wheel.
+• Place a straight edge over the track from the carrier roller to the idler wheel.

 Slopes